 - Well established research department with unlimited opportunities for clinical research.

-- 100% acceptance into fellowships including programs at Johns Hopkins, Yale, Cook County and New York University.
+- 100% acceptance into fellowships including programs at Johns Hopkins, Yale, Cook County, New York University and the Mayo Clinic.

 - Graduating residents have reputation for being excellent clinicians with sound technical skills.

 The new Stamford Hospital opened in 2016 and is the most advanced healthcare facility in lower Fairfield County.
 The new hospital takes on a holistic approach to healing not just the body, but the mind and spirit with a calming patient-centered environment.